iann0036/tf-cfn-provider/docs/providers/azurerm/StorageAccount.md

 ## Properties

-`Name` - (Optional) The Custom Domain Name to use for the Storage Account, which will be validated by Azure.

 `ResourceGroupName` - (Required) The name of the resource group in which to create the storage account.
 Changing this forces a new resource to be created.

 `Location` - (Required) Specifies the supported Azure location where the resource exists.
 Changing this forces a new resource to be created.